qj118/lg_tools_demo/README.md

 - Install selenium `pip install -U selenium`
 - Download [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) file and add it to system path.
 - Install PyQt5 `pip install PyQt5`
+- If you want to change "py" to "exe" file by pyinstaller, use command `pyinstaller keyIssueCheck_UI.py -w`.
+And there will be some warnings(lib not found), and you should find them in your python folder, and copy these files to the dist folder which generate after forward command.
+Then, the exe file can be used.